Divorce Lawyer MN

 - Divorce is not cheap… Even the filing fee has increased by 250% over the past ten years.
 As of 2009, each party can expect to pay a filing fee of up to $332.00.

-Lisa Kallemeyn has been working in family law for well over 20 years in Minnesota.
+Lisa Kallemeyn has been working in family law for well over 27 years in Minnesota.
 She understands the emotions involved with each case and that, more than anything, each case is different due to specific nuances.
-That’s why she takes the time to listen to your needs and help you through the divorce process, no matter if you go through mediation or the courts.
-If this sounds good to you, contact her today so that she can get started working for you.
+That’s why she takes the time to listen to your needs and help you through the divorce mediation process.